AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/visual-options.md

 ## Scalar

 Scalar reports are displayed as a single, numeric value.
-Most often this is used to show the \"all time\" value of a key metric like revenue or orders, or to compare revenue to date vs budget with two separate scalar reports.
+Most often this is used to show the "all time" value of a key metric like revenue or orders, or to compare revenue to date vs budget with two separate scalar reports.
 In the example below, this simply shows the total number of orders for the given reporting interval:

 ![blobid0](../assets/blobid0.png){: width="350"}

 To save a report as a scalar, configure your filters and time settings, then click Save or Update at the top-right of the report.
-Under the Type drop-down, choose the \"Number: Metric name\" to save the report as the value shown on the left side-bar.
+Under the Type drop-down, choose the "Number: Metric name" to save the report as the value shown on the left side-bar.

 ![blobid1](../assets/blobid1.png)